PLANNING 7033 - Urban Design Principles

 Assignment 3 develops an in-depth study of cases, questions, issues, or strategies in urban design, aiming to extract and present their animating principles.

 Both group work and individual components are involved.
-A summary of assessments and submission deadlines are given below.

 Assignment details and specific assessment criteria will be announced progressively throughout the course in assignment specification sheets, and will be elaborated and advanced in workshops.